JANUARY - FEBRUARY

-One of Canada’s premiere community festivals happens in the Old World ambience of Québec City.
+One of Canada’s premier community festivals happens in the Old World ambience of Québec City.
 The summertime New France Festival (Les Fêtes de la Nouvelle-France) is a showcase of the roots of francophone culture.
-Costumed revellers celebrate all that makes Québec unique, from music and history to food and literature (nouvellefrance.qc.ca/home).
+Costumed revellers celebrate all that makes Québec unique, from music and history to food and literature (www.nouvellefrance.qc.ca/home).

-The Québec Aboriginal Tourism Corporation is home to the Pow-Wow Trail, a one-stop list of First Nations special events including music, dance, handicrafts and food (www.quebecaboriginal.com).
+Québec Aboriginal Tourism is home to the Pow-Wow Trail, a one-stop list of First Nations special events including music, dance, handicrafts and food (www.quebecaboriginal.com).

 MUST SEE, MUST DO

 The region of Saguenay-Lac-Saint-Jean is well-known for its premier biking routes, including the Véloroute des Bleuets (Blueberry Route) encircling a scenic lake (www.veloroutedesbleuets.com/en).